StanfordVL/OmniGibson/docs/installation.md

 ### Installing dependencies in Linux machines

-As most Python packages, we recommend to install iGibson in a virtual environment.
+As most Python packages, we recommend to install OmniGibson in a virtual environment.
 We suggest to use Conda instead of a standard virtual environment.
 To setup anaconda with the right dependencies, run the following as your user account (**not as root/superuser**):